hariniavula/hariniavula/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Harini Avula!
-I am currently studying computer science and economics at Northeastern University in Boston, MA.
-I have experience with Java, Python, and HTML/CSS/JS.
-Code for all projects is available upon request!

-Here’s a sample GitHub README based on your resume and style preferences:

----

 ### Hi there 👋 I'm Harini Avula!

-👩‍💻 I am a second year student at Northeastern University in Boston, MA.
+👩‍💻 I am a second-year student at Northeastern University in Boston, MA.
 I'm passionate about developing innovative solutions at the intersection of technology and data.

 ### 🚀 About Me
 - 🎓 Pursuing a B.S. in Computer Science & Economics